Photographer: Michael C. Thomas Affiliation:lorida Department of Agriculture and Consumer Services

 In 2002 the redbay ambrosia beetle was discovered near Port Wentworth, Georgia by chance in a survey trap.
 Within three years the beetle spread through the southeast U.S. and was associated with death to ambrosia and sassafras trees in Florida.
 Experts believe introduction of the redbay ambrosia beetle was facilitated by solid wood packing materials such as crates or pallets that the beetle was feeding on undetected.
 In 2014 the beetle, along with the Laurel Wilt fungus, were found in northern Louisiana.

-NOW IN TEXAS: Spring 2015, dying redbay trees, infected with laurel wilt fungus, were detected by a U. S. Forest Service pathologist in Hardin County, Texas and the red bay ambrosia beetle was trapped in the same vicinity shortly thereafter.
+NOW IN TEXAS: Since spring 2015, dying redbay trees, infected with laurel wilt fungus, were detected by a U. S. Forest Service pathologist in Hardin County, Texas and the red bay ambrosia beetle was trapped in the same vicinity shortly thereafter.

 Through an Exotic Wood-boring Beetle survey in 2016, TISI documented the redbay ambrosia beetle in Anderson, Grimes and Jefferson Counties.
 Later that year, the U.S. Forest Service a reported laurel wilt had spread from Hardin and Jasper Counties to Tyler County.
 Two specimens were collected by the USFS in 2017 from Harris County.
 In 2019, TISI assisted the USFS with survey efforts and found the beetle in Polk County.
 The USFS was able to confirm Laurel Wilt at those locations.

 India, Japan, Myanmar, and Taiwan